Police find phone in search for woman, 45, who vanished while walking her dog

 Nicola Bulley disappeared after last being seen walking her dog by a river in a Lancashire village, with officers “extremely concerned” for her welfare.

-A police search is underway for a woman who was last seen walking her dog in a Lancashire village.
+Police searching for a missing woman who was last seen walking her dog in a Lancashire village say they have discovered her phone on a bench.
 Nicola Bulley, from Inskip, has been missing since Friday (January 27) with officers “extremely concerned” for her welfare.

 The 45-year-old is described as white, 5ft 3 inches tall and with light brown shoulder-length hair.
-The last sighting of her was on the footpath by the river off Garstang Road at St Michael’s on Wyre, about a 10 minute drive away from her home, where she was walking a brown spaniel.
+The last sighting of her was on the footpath by the river off Garstang Road at St Michael’s on Wyre, about a 10 minute drive away from her home, where she was walking a brown spaniel at around 9.15am.

 Advertisement